-An Internet Protocol address, also known as an IP address, is the address given to a computer or device to enable it to communicate on the internet.
-And they’re incredibly important.
+An Internet Protocol address, also known as an IP address, is a set of numbers given to a computer or device to let it communicate on the internet.
+And it’s incredibly important.
 After all, without an IP address, you wouldn’t be able to send and receive information.
-In other words.
-Without IP addresses, the internet would be impossible.
+In other words, without IP addresses, the internet would be impossible.

 And there are two types of IP addresses: IPv4 and IPv6.
 But what does this mean?
 What’s the difference between IPv4 and IPv6?
 We’re putting them head to head in our in-depth IPv4 vs IPv6 review to tell you everything you need to know about these two different internet protocol address types.